lsst-dm/dmtn-010/index.rst

 There are essentially 6 options available to us, with varying tradeoffs between work required, flexibility, likely performance, callability from C++, and standardization in the broader community.

+.. own:

 1. Develop our own
 ------------------

 Following the grand tradition of past astronomy surveys, we could develop our own WCS/distortion software (likely in C++, with a python interface), independent of any existing implementation.
-This seems like an obviously bad choice, given the work that has already gone into AST and gWCS.
+This seems like an obviously bad choice, given the work that has already gone into AST and GWCS.

+.. own-advantage:

 Advantages
 ^^^^^^^^^^^

  * We have full control over the implementation of and interface to the models.

+.. own-disadvantage:

 Disadvantages
 ^^^^^^^^^^^^^^